rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 2. Create topic branch
 3. Commit patches

-In general commits should be atomic and diffs should be easy to read.
+Please keep commits should atomic and diffs easy to read.
 For this reason do not mix any formatting fixes or code moves with actual code changes.
 Further, each commit, individually, should compile and pass tests, in order to ensure git bisect and other automated tools function properly.

-When adding a new feature thought must be given to the long term technical debt.
-Every new features should be covered by unit tests.
+Please cover every new feature with unit tests.

 When refactoring, structure your PR to make it easy to review and don't hesitate to split it into multiple small, focused PRs.

 Commits should cover both the issue fixed and the solution's rationale.
-These [guidelines](https://chris.beams.io/posts/git-commit/) should be kept in mind.
+Please keep these [guidelines](https://chris.beams.io/posts/git-commit/) in mind.

 To facilitate communication with other contributors, the project is making use of GitHub's "assignee" field.
 First check that no one is assigned and then